Navpreet21/gitdemo/README.md

 # gitdemo
-Tesy repo for Q&amp;A class.
+Test repo for Q&amp;A class.